 A Weird Few Days

-The next pleasant surprise was my friend Linda Barrett-Johnson who runs the on line magazine A long story short in Montana, told me she wanted to publish a second article of mine, this will be on line from Monday 7th of May.
+The next pleasant surprise was my friend Linda Barrett-Johnson who runs the online magazine A long story short in Montana, told me she wanted to publish the second article of mine.
+It will be online from Monday the 7th of May.